cedarwarman/cedarwarman.github.io/_posts/2022-03-08-raspberry-pi-dht22-sensor.md

 canonical_url: https://www.cedarwarman.com/2022/03/09/building-a-cloud-connected-temp-and-humidity-sensor.html
 ---

-Now that you can <a href ="https://www.cedarwarman.com/2020/08/09/connecting-to-campus-wifi.html">connect your Raspberry Pi Zero to campus Wifi</a>, what to do with it?
+Now that you can <a href="https://www.cedarwarman.com/2021/08/09/connecting-to-campus-wifi.html">connect your Raspberry Pi Zero to campus Wifi</a>, what to do with it?
 How about a simple cloud-connected temperature and humidity sensor?
 For this project, I combined a Raspberry Pi Zero W with a DHT22 sensor.
 The DHT22 is a cheap, widely available sensor that can measure temperature with an accuracy of ~0.5 °C and humidity with an accuracy of ~5%.
-You can read about the DHT22 in wonderful detail <a href ="https://www.kandrsmith.org/RJS/Misc/Hygrometers/calib_dht22.html">here</a>.
+You can read about the DHT22 in wonderful detail <a href="https://www.kandrsmith.org/RJS/Misc/Hygrometers/calib_dht22.html">here</a>.

+This post was inspired by several previous blog posts, including <a href="https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/">this one describing how to run the DHT22 with a Raspberry Pi</a> and <a href="https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging/connecting-to-googles-docs-python3">this one describing how to upload data from the sensor to Google Sheets</a>.

 ## Part list
 <div class="container is-max-desktop has-text-centered">